minjiechen/magnetchallenge/README.md

 - 05-15-2023 1-Page Letter of Intent Due with Signature [PDF](docs/registration.pdf)
 - 06-15-2023 2-Page Concept Proposal Due [PDF](docs/template.pdf) [DOC](docs/template.doc) [Latex](docs/ieeetran.zip)
 - 07-01-2023 Notification of Acceptance
-- Teams develop a semi/fully-automated software pipeline to process the data and generate models for 10 materials.
+- Teams develop a semi/fully-automated software pipeline to process data and generate models for 10 materials
 - 11-01-2023 Preliminary Submission Due
-- Teams use the previously developed software pipeline to process new data and generate models for 3 new materials.
+- Teams use the previously developed software pipeline to process new data and generate models for 3 new materials
 - 12-24-2023 Final Submission Due
 - 03-01-2024 Winner Announcement and Presentation